Impress your elders and your cool friends by learning the yarn lingo

 Merino wool is regarded as having some of the finest and softest wool of any sheep [mic drop].
-Seriously though, this particular base is a joy to work with.
+Seriously though, this particular fibre is a joy to work with.
 Bouncy, light, ridiculously soft and a dream to dye, it's a classic.
-We use only the softest 100% superwash merino wool sourced from New Zealand and spun in Ontario, Canada or the UK.
-Okay, there are likely softer yarns, but this one is pretty cozy.
+Our 100% superwash merino wool comes from New Zealand, and is spun in Ontario, Canada or the UK.

 Tweed yarn is a type of yarn that features contrasting flecks of colour mixed (either rainbow or black/brown) in to the yarn.
 The flecks of color are often small pieces of short fibre leftover from carding spun together with plies of another fibre.
 It makes for an interesting yarn with a pop of extra colour!
 This superwash merino yarn also comes to us via a mill in the United Kingdom.

 Pima cotton yarn shimmers.
 Truly - is a gorgeous luxury cotton.
 Why?
 Because pima cotton has a longer staple length than conventional cotton, resulting in an ultra-smooth (shiny!) fabric that is soft to the touch.
 And breathable.
 And durable.
 And moisture-wicking.
 Sigh.